apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 **Definitions**
 - ISR: Internal Sales Rep
-- PMS: Practice Management Software (pronounced "pims")
+- PIMS: Practice Information Management System
 - PHI: Pet Health Integrations

 <br>

 **Onboarding**
-TODO: As of now, how do we integrate *with* PMS?
-What is the **vet experience** connecting their PMS to PH?
+TODO: As of now, how do we integrate *with* PIMS?
+What is the **vet experience** connecting their PIMS to PH?
 How can we fit the manual import into onboarding?
 How can we fit the manual import into existing clinics?

 <br>

-**PMS**
+**PIMS**
-TODO: connect with Prarabsh and Asha for Overview of PMS service
+TODO: connect with Prarabsh and Asha for Overview of PIMS service

 <br>